Professor Pauline Schaap FRSE

 Kawabe, Y., Weening, K.E., Marquay-Markiewicz, J., and Schaap, P. (2012).
 Evolution of self-organisation in Dictyostelia by adaptation of a non-selective phosphodiesterase and a matrix component for regulated cAMP degradation.
 Development 139, 1336-1345.

 Heidel, A., Lawal, H., Felder, M., Schilde, C., Helps, N., Tunggal, B., Rivero, F., John, U., Schleicher, M., Eichinger, L., Platzer, M., Noegel, A., Schaap, P* and Glockner, G*.
 (2011).
 Phylogeny-wide analysis of social amoeba genomes highlights ancient origins for complex intercellular communication.
 Genome research, 21, 1882-1891.* joint corresponding authors.

 Schaap, P. (2011).
 Evolutionary crossroads in Developmental Biology: Dictyostelium discoideum Development 138, 387-396.

 Kawabe, Y., Morio, T., James, J. L., Prescott, A. R., Tanaka, Y. and Schaap, P. (2009) Activated cAMP receptors turn encystation into sporulation.
 Proc.
 Nat.
 Acad.
 Sci.
 USA, 106, 7089-7094

-Together with our collaborators, we have provided the research community with the first molecular phylogeny of most known species of Dictyostelia, and with three completely finished genomes which, with the D.discoideum genome, represent the four major groups of the Dictyostelid phylogeny.
+Together with our collaborators, we have provided the research community with the first molecular phylogeny of Dictyostelia, and with three finished genomes which, with the D.discoideum genome, represent the four major groups of the Dictyostelid phylogeny.
 This information allows investigators to identify core components of any biological process studied in Dictyostelia and to retrace the evolutionary history of the process under study.
-This raises the characterization of a process from not only knowing its component parts, but to also understand why the process is built up the way it is.
+This raises the characterization of a process from not only knowing its component parts, to also understanding why the process is built up the way it is.